| The Battle Against Killer Speed

 activity, or when the vehicle is not in tip-top roadworthy condition, the

+speed should be below the maximum.
 Nearly 70 per cent of the fatal crashes on our roads involve ordinary

 light sedan cars.
 Speed control has many other effects besides a reduction